OpenAegis/saleor-app-order-hash-generator/README.md

 3. **Database Persistence**: Uses Turso database to maintain a mapping between order IDs and hashes
 4. **Order Status API**: Provides an endpoint to query order status using the generated hash
 5. **Collision Prevention**: Implements multiple layers of protection against hash collisions
+6. **Saleor API URL Storage**: Stores the Saleor API URL in the database for data tracing

 ## How It Works

 1. When a new order is created in Saleor, the app receives a webhook notification
-2. The app generates a unique cryptographic hash for the order
+2. The app generates a unique cryptographic hash for the order (without including the Saleor API URL in the hash)
 3. The hash is checked against existing hashes in the database to prevent collisions
-4. The hash is stored in the order's metadata in Saleor
+4. The hash and Saleor API URL are stored in the Turso database
-5. The mapping between order ID and hash is stored in a Turso database
+5. The hash is stored in the order's metadata in Saleor
 6. Users can query order status by making a GET request to `/api/order-status/{hash}`

 ## Database Initialization